TaggrNetwork/Taggr/WHITEPAPER.md

 ## Realms

 Realms represent sub-communities grouped by a certain topic.
-Every realm can have its own term and conditions, so that any violation of them can lead to flagging of user's post to stalwarts.
+Every realm can have its own term and conditions, so that any violation of them can lead to

+- flagging of user's post to stalwarts,
+- moving of the post of of the realm which is penalized with `$realm_cleanup_penalty` cycles and karma points.

 By joining a realm, a user implicitly agrees with its terms and conditions.

 ## STALWARTS